Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-A registered agent is an individual or a company that is your official point of contact with the state to receive service of process, legal and state documents, and relay these communications to your business.
+A registered agent is an individual or a company that is your official point of contact with the state to receive service of process, legal documents and state documents, and relay these communications to your business.
 Every corporation or LLC must have an in-state registered agent in its formation state and in every state where it is registered to do business.
 Failing to appoint and maintain a registered agent can result in severe penalties for the LLC or corporation, and sometimes, its owners.

 Resident Agent and a Statutory Agent

 However, some states use the term resident agent, which serves to emphasize that the agent must be a resident of the state.

 Statutory agent is another term that may be used, highlighting the fact that an entity is required by statute to appoint and maintain an agent for service of process.

 Service of process is notice that there is a lawsuit filed against the LLC or corporation.
 Usually, this involves serving the defendant with a summons.
 In the case of an LLC or corporation, the summons is served on the registered agent.
 By serving process on the registered agent, the court obtains jurisdiction over the corporation or LLC.